< Back to blog

 Set-up and subscription model

 Every company needs its own QuickBooks Online plan: Simple Start, Essentials, Plus, or QuickBooks Online Advanced.
-There’s no bundle pricing; Intuit’s accountant wholesale billing only discounts each separate subscription.
+There’s no bundle pricing; Intuit’s accountant wholesale billing only discounts each separate sub.

 Costs and scalability